engr101staff/engr101matlab/_sources/working_with_images/ex/image_desaturation.in.rst

 |

 Finally, we'll leave you with a question...what hue values do you see here?
-Vote in the poll on the Piazza Q&A thread!
+Vote in the poll on Piazza!

 .. figure:: img/dress.png
   :width: 250